 “What we concluded is [low-income] people shouldn’t be conservative…but, behaviourally, I suspect they won’t actually do this,’’ she says.

-Lesley-Ann Morgan spoke to Investment Magazine ahead of visiting Australia to participate in a panel discussion on the topic ‘Using data to make better retirement decisions’ at the upcoming Australian Institute of Superannuation Trustees’ Conference of Major Superannuation Funds (CMSF) 2018, to be held in Brisbane on March 14-16.
-For more information or to register, visit the event website.
+Lesley-Ann Morgan spoke to Investment Magazine ahead of visiting Australia to participate in a panel discussion on the topic ‘Using data to make better retirement decisions’ at the upcoming Australian Institute of Superannuation Trustees’ Conference of Major Superannuation Funds (CMSF) 2018, held in Brisbane on March 14-16.